cszyzhang/riconv2/README.md

 ## Usage
 ### Classification
+We perform classification on ModelNet40 and ScanObjectNN respectively.
 #### ModelNet40

 Download alignment **ModelNet** [here](https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip) and save in `../data/modelnet40_normal_resampled/`.
 Follow the instructions of [PointNet++(Pytorch)](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) to prepare the data.
 Specifically, please use `--process_data` to preprocess the data, and move the processed data to `../data/modelnet40_preprocessed/`.
 Alternatively, you can also download the pre-processd data [here](https://1drv.ms/u/s!AmHXm1tT3NIcnnBiRlVxATXtOhe9?e=oynmh2) and save it in `../data/modelnet40_preprocessed/`. (**Note**: the `data/` folder is outside the project folder)